 (c) sets out decisions about the care of the child including —

-(i) decisions about placement; and
+(i) decisions about placement arrangements; and

+(iia) decisions about secure care arrangements; and

 (ii) decisions about contact between the child and a parent, sibling or other relative of the child or any other person who is significant in the child’s life.

-(2) If —
+(2) This section applies if —

 (a) a child is taken into provisional protection and care under this Division; and

-(b) the CEO decides, or is required, to make a protection application in respect of the child,
+(b) the CEO decides, or is required, to make a protection application in respect of the child.

+(3A) The CEO must prepare and implement a provisional care plan for the child.

-the CEO must prepare and implement a provisional care plan for the child within 7 working days after the child is taken into provisional protection and care.
+(3B) Unless section 88I(2) applies, the CEO must prepare the provisional care plan within 7 working days after the child is taken into provisional protection and care.

 (3) The CEO may modify a provisional care plan at any time if the CEO considers that it is appropriate to do so.

-(4) As soon as practicable after the CEO prepares or modifies a provisional care plan, the CEO must ensure that a copy of the care plan or modification, as the case requires, is given to —
+(4) As soon as practicable after the CEO prepares or modifies a provisional care plan, whether under this section or section 88I, the CEO must ensure that a copy of the care plan or modification, as the case requires, is given to —

 (a) the child;